 My former employer Opera recently lost all their users’ password vaults.
-I have no insight in the matter, and can only hope the data was stored following the Trust No One model.
+I’ve no insight in the matter, and can only hope the data was stored following the Trust No One model.
 As the clients are all proprietary, it’s very hard for anyone to verify that this is indeed the case.

-Self-hosted and open source password vaults are few and far between.
+Self-hosted and open-source password vaults are few and far between.
 There are a few options available, but they’re made by small teams with no security vetting.
 More troublesome, many of them aren’t longer receiving any updates nor attention; leaving existing users in potential risk.

 All this being said, I might just give in and start using LastPass in the coming weeks.
 Managing passwords with the Unix-centric pass is too inconvenient, inaccessible, and lately it has even gotten to be a bit stressful.
 I’ve very valuable and business-critical data stored in pass.
 I’m no longer certain that I want to keep up with all that’s required to keep the password vault safe, accessible on all my devices, and securely backed up.